-If you want to make any amendments to chapters, please speak to Jenny first.
+If you want to make any amendments to chapters, please speak to Des first.
 The chapter you wish to amend must be copied into Word and amended using track changes.
 Click here Making Changes to Chapters for information about how to make the changes in the way we require.

 With each revised edition of your APPP resource, we indicate which chapters are new or have been updated.
 This information will be available in the table below and at the top of each chapter.